Buddy Lazier: 1998

 In 1998, Lazier returned with Hemelgarn Racing to drive the No. 91 Dallara IR8-Oldsmobile.
 At the season-opening Indy 200 at Walt Disney World, Lazier started in 8th place after qualifying was rained out.
-In the race, Lazier led for 34 laps, but crashed out while attempting to lap Stéphan Grégoire in turn 2.
-At the following race, the Dura Lube 200 at Phoenix, Lazier started in 9th place but retired due to an engine failure after 9 laps.
-At the Indianapolis 500, Lazier qualified in 11th place.
+In the race, Lazier led for 34 laps, but crashed out while attempting to lap Stéphan Grégoire in the second turn.
+At the following race, the Dura Lube 200 at Phoenix, Lazier started in ninth place but retired due to an engine failure after nine laps.
+At the Indianapolis 500, Lazier qualified in eleventh place.
 In the race Lazier ran in the top five and battled with Billy Boat, Kenny Bräck, Luyendyk, Greg Ray, John Paul Jr. and Eddie Cheever for the lead.
-In the final 20 laps, Cheever and Lazier were the main contenders.
+In the final twenty laps, Cheever and Lazier were the main contenders.
 Lazier closed to within 1.1 seconds of Cheever, and despite a late-race caution due to Marco Greco's car smoking, Cheever led Lazier home at the finish.

-At the following race, the True Value 500 at Texas, Lazier started and finished in 11th place due to a wheel bearing problem after completing 194 laps.
-Lazier then finished in 7th place at the following race, the New England 200 at New Hampshire.
-Lazier then achieved his second 2nd-place finish of the season at the Pep Boys 400K at Dover Downs International Speedway after leading for 7 laps.
-At the following race, the VisionAire 500K at Lowe's Motor Speedway, Lazier started in 14th place and finished in 13th place, thirty-seven laps down.
-At the Radisson 200 at Pikes Peak, Lazier started in 17th place and finished in 7th place, one lap down.
-Lazier then started in 18th place at the Atlanta 500 Classic at Atlanta Motor Speedway, but retired due to an engine failure after completing 136 laps.
-At the following race, the Lone Star 500 at Texas, Lazier started in 19th place and finished in 6th place, two laps down, after leading for 14 laps.
-At the season-ending Las Vegas 500K at Las Vegas, Lazier started in 17th place and led for 60 laps en route to 3rd place.
-Lazier finish the season in a then-career best 5th place in the final championship standings with 262 points.
+At the following race, the True Value 500 at Texas, Lazier started and finished in eleventh place due to a wheel bearing problem after completing 194 laps.
+Lazier then finished in seventh place at the following race, the New England 200 at New Hampshire.
+Lazier then achieved his second second-place finish of the season at the Pep Boys 400K at Dover Downs International Speedway after leading for seven laps.
+At the following race, the VisionAire 500K at Lowe's Motor Speedway, Lazier started in 14th place and finished in thirteenth place, thirty-seven laps down.
+At the Radisson 200 at Pikes Peak, Lazier started in seventeenth place and finished in seventh place, one lap down.
+Lazier then started in eighteenth place at the Atlanta 500 Classic at Atlanta Motor Speedway, but retired due to an engine failure after completing 136 laps.
+At the following race, the Lone Star 500 at Texas, Lazier started in nineteenth place and finished in sixth place, two laps down, after leading for fourteen laps.
+At the season-ending Las Vegas 500K at Las Vegas, Lazier started in seventeenth place and led for sixty laps en route to third place.
+Lazier finish the season in a then-career best fifth place in the final championship standings with 262 points.